Security Surveillance Cameras | How To Get Started

 • Keep an eye on the nanny or babysitter while you're away.

 • Watch for any suspicious behavior around your house.
-This may include strangers that have been lingering or scoping out your home.
+This may include strangers who have been lingering or scoping out your home.

 • Check on the maintenance crew or anyone working on or around the home when you're not there.